flsing/machine-learning/README.md

 ## Andrew Ng's Stanford University Machine Learning Course (Coursera)

-Assignments for this course are written in Octave.
+Assignments for this course are written in Octave and MatLab.
 Beware there may contain mistakes.

 ### Assignment 1 - Linear Regression
 Linear regression with one variable to predict profits for a food truck.